-Freemasonry is a fraternity — the world’s oldest fraternal organization — that encourages its members to practice the faith of their personal acceptance.
+Freemasonry is a fraternity — the world’s oldest & largest fraternal organization — that encourages its members to practice the faith of their personal acceptance.
 Masonry teaches that each person, through self-improvement and helping others, has an obligation to make a difference for good in the world.

 When did Freemasonry start?

 Modern Freemasonry started in England in 1717 when four english masonic lodges met and formed a “grand lodge” — a body that would govern all of the lodges and permit new lodges to be formed.
 However, Freemasonry obviously started before that.
-With this in mind, no one really knows when Freemasonry started, as there are various evidence that point to numerous times in the past.
+With this in mind, no one truly knows when Freemasonry started, as there are various evidence that point to numerous times in the past.
 The Fraternity’s origins are basically lost in the mists of time, perhaps to be found in future generations, or otherwise.

 Is Freemasonry a Religion?
 A Secret Society?